golnarmordadi/GOlang-Setup-Host/README.md

-#SetUp a Server with GOlang - Begginers
+## Set up the HTTP server - Begginers

 #### This quick start guide will take you through creating Rest Apis using Go.

-**Requirements:** We assume you are familiar with Go and the software already installed on your system.
-If you did not install it OR need a quick reference I prepared a cheat-sheet.
-Please find toturial from [Here](https://github.com/hakimehmordadi/Go-Cheat-Sheet/blob/main/BashScrip.sh/).
+**Prerequisites:** We assume that you have GO installed and you are familiar with Go already.
+If not, check it out [Here](https://github.com/hakimehmordadi/Go-Cheat-Sheet/blob/main/BashScrip.sh/).